The Great Sand Dunes: Tips For A Great Time

 Jerud and I decided that we would stay the night at the Piñon Flats Campground inside the park and pay the $20 because of its proximity to the dunes.
 Our campground goal had been that we would only pay for an RV site if it had hookups so that we could maximize our stay and get chores done.
 I didn’t really expect Piñon Flats Campground to be as full as it was this early in the season.
 The first loop was pretty much filled up and the few sites that were available weren’t long enough to fit both the truck and RV.
 We ended up finding a pull-through spot in the second loop.
 It was at this site that we accidentally ripped off our gray water dump valve.
 There is a dump station area inside the park and it also has fresh water, so we filled our fresh water tank on our way out of the park the next day.

 Early the next morning Tyki and I headed back out to the dunes.
 Medano Creek had a layer of freeze on top and we had the dunes all to ourselves.
 I can’t do the experience justice by trying to explain how special it was to be at the dunes that early in the morning and have the whole place to ourselves.
 Take a moment and imagine this: It was absolutely silent, the wind wasn’t blowing, and there wasn’t any traffic on the park roads.
 Everything was still.
 The wind during the night had wiped most of the dunes clean of the previous day’s footprints.
 The sand dune crests were sharp and crisp and the shadows were dark and long.
 The dunes looked so smooth and silky, like someone had taken a large paintbrush over each dune.
-I hadn’t planned to be out for very long, but the draw to keep walking and exploring what was further beyond was strong.
+I hadn’t planned to be out for very long, but the urge to keep walking and exploring what was further beyond was strong.
 Standing amidst the dunes, I couldn’t take my eyes off them and I didn’t want to leave.
-There was this powerful urge that surfaced to just sit and stay for just a bit longer.
+This powerful desire to just sit and stay for just a bit longer surfaced.

 - Tyki’s pads got irritated by the sand during our longer hikes.
 Perhaps dog booties are something good to bring for your dog if you plan to hike the sand dunes for long.
 The sand gets up to 140* degrees during the summer so you will to leave your dog at a safe and cool place.